jsayol/FireSQL/README.md

 On top of that, it offers some of the handy utilities that you're used to when using SQL, so that it can provide a better querying experience beyond what's offered by the native querying methods.

-**DISCLAIMER: This is a work in progress!** You're more than welcome to try it out and play with it, but please don't use it in production for now.
-Things might break :)

 ## Installation

 Just add `firesql` and `firebase` to your project: